June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 1. White Sage (Salvia apiana): The Ultimate Purifier

-White sage is recognized for deep energetic cleansing and is sacred to many Indigenous nations across North America.
+White sage is known for deep energetic cleansing and is sacred to many Indigenous nations across North America.
 It’s traditionally used in ceremonies to clear heavy or stagnant energy.
 Use white sage when you need a profound reset—after illness, conflict, or before important rituals.

 When to use white sage